-An alytical and numerical modelling A detailed description of all analytical and/or numerical models used, and any methods and evidence (e.g. expert opinion, analogue sites) employed in addition to modelling.
-An explanation of the model conceptualisation of the hydrogeological system or systems, including multiple conceptual models if appropriate.
-Key assumptions and model limitations with any consequences should also be described.
-Undertaken in accordance with the Australian Groundwater Modelling Guidelines 16 , including independent peer review.
-Consideration of a variety of boundary conditions across the model domain, including constant head or general head boundaries, river cells and drains, to enable a comparison of groundwater model outputs to seasonal field observations.
-Calibration with adequate monitoring data, ideally with calibration targets related to model prediction (e.g. use baseflow calibration targets where predicting changes to baseflow).
-Sensitivity analysis and uncertainty analysis of boundary conditions and hydraulic and storage parameters, and justification for the conditions applied in the final groundwater model (see Explanatory Note 7).
-Representations of each hydrogeological unit, including the thickness, storage and hydraulic characteristics, and linkages between units, if any.
-An assessment of the quality of, and risks and uncertainty inherent in, the data used to establish baseline conditions and in modelling, particularly with respect to predicted potential impact scenarios.
-Representation of the existing recharge/discharge pathways of the units and the changes that are predicted to occur upon commencement, throughout, and after completion of the proposed project.
-Uncertainty analysis of model construction, data, conceptualisation and predictions (see Explanatory Note 7).
-Incorporation of the various stages of the proposed project (construction, operation and rehabilitation) with predictions of water level and/or pressure declines and recovery in each hydrogeological unit for the life of the project and beyond, including surface contour maps for all hydrogeological units.
-A program for review and update of the models as more data and information become available, including reporting requirements.
-Identification of the volumes of water predicted to be taken annually with an indication of the proportion supplied from each hydrogeological unit.
-Information on the magnitude and time for maximum drawdown and post-development drawdown equilibrium to be reached.
-Verification of model with past and/or existing site monitoring data.
+Analytical and numerical modelling Provide a detailed description of all analytical and/or numerical models used, and any methods and evidence (e.g. expert opinion, analogue sites) employed in addition to modelling.
+Provide an explanation of the model conceptualisation of the hydrogeological system or systems, including multiple conceptual models if appropriate.
+Key assumptions and model limitations and any consequences should also be described. □ Undertaken groundwater modelling in accordance with the Australian Groundwater Modelling Guidelines (Barnett et al. 2012), including independent peer review. □ Consider a variety of boundary conditions across the model domain, including constant head or general head boundaries, river cells and drains, to enable a comparison of groundwater model outputs to seasonal field observations. □ Calibrate models with adequate monitoring data, ideally with calibration targets related to model prediction (e.g. use baseflow calibration targets where predicting changes to baseflow).
+Undertake sensitivity analysis and uncertainty analysis of boundary conditions and hydraulic and storage parameters, and justify the conditions applied in the final groundwater model (see Middlemis and Peeters 2018).
+Describe each hydrogeological unit as incorporated in the groundwater model, including the thickness, storage and hydraulic characteristics, and linkages between units, if any.
+Provide an assessment of the quality of, and risks and uncertainty inherent in, the data used to establish baseline conditions and in modelling, particularly with respect to predicted potential impact scenarios.
+Describe the existing recharge/discharge pathways of the units and the changes that are predicted to occur upon commencement, throughout, and after completion of the proposed project.
+Undertake an uncertainty analysis of model construction, data, conceptualisation and predictions (see Middlemis and Peeters 2018).
+Describe the various stages of the proposed project (construction, operation and rehabilitation) and their incorporation into the groundwater model.
+Provide predictions of water level and/or pressure declines and recovery in each hydrogeological unit for the life of the project and beyond, including surface contour maps for all hydrogeological units.
+Provide a program for review and update of models as more data and information become available, including reporting requirements. ☐ Identify the volumes of water predicted to be taken annually with an indication of the proportion supplied from each hydrogeological unit.
+Provide information on the magnitude and time for maximum drawdown and post-development drawdown equilibrium to be reached.
+Undertake model verification with past and/or existing site monitoring data.